Civic Square Design Study

 Project Background

-The Civic Square is intended to be an inclusive and dynamic outdoor pedestrian space that will serve the growing downtown community and could host a range of special events, festivals, markets, and live performances.
+The Civic Square is intended to be an inclusive and dynamic outdoor pedestrian space that will serve the growing downtown community and could host a range of special events, festivals, markets, and year-round activities.
+To date, staff have developed several high-level options for the corridor, requiring input from the public prior to moving forward with a preferred concept.

 We’re continuing work on creating a vibrant, engaging and thriving downtown, building on past successes, and creating new spaces for pedestrians in our city core.

-The development of outdoor public gathering spaces for those who live, work and visit in the downtown core is a strategic priority, both to promote livability and to create places for gathering and celebration.
+The development of outdoor public gathering spaces for those who live, work and visit the downtown core is a strategic priority to promote livability and create places for gathering and celebration.
 We can now look to the future of James Street and how it might transform to better suit the needs of our evolving downtown.

 James Street has been identified for reconstruction, and along with surrounding public spaces such as the Central Library plaza, the City Hall lawns and parking lots, Market Square and the old courthouse, there’s a unique opportunity to create a cohesive outdoor space for everyone.